Suundumused/proxy-scrape/README.md

     from proxies_validator import test_servers
     from custom_arg_types import str_bool_switcher_type, tuple_type
 ----
-A Instância recebe inicialmente os argumentos:
+The Instance initially receives the arguments:

- - `-pem` Caminho do arquivo certificado arquivo.pem
+ - `-pem` Certificate file path file.pem
- - `-to` Intervalo de tempo para teste de cada servidor proxy.
+ - `-to` Time interval for testing each proxy server.
 ---

     client = ProxyReceiver(args.certificate, args.time_out)

-## Argumentos gerais
+## Overall arguments

- - `-p` Recebe uma tupla de protocolos desejados para busca de servidores proxy ex: --protocols 'https', 'socks5'
+ - `-p` Receives a tuple of desired protocols for proxy server search eg: --protocols 'https', 'socks5'
- - `-l` Limite de proxies testados e válidos por protocolo.
+ - `-l` Limit of tested and valid proxies per protocol.
- - `-url` URL da API que terá a lista de servidores proxy IP:PORTA, o parâmetro {{protocol_value}} é obrigatório após a variável protocol= ou qualquer variável de referência a tipo de protocolo.
+ - `-url` API URL that will have the list of IP:PORT proxy servers, the {{protocol_value}} parameter is mandatory after the protocol= variable or any protocol type reference variable.
- - `-out` É a pasta de saída que terá o arquivo csv com a lista proxy testados.
+ - `-out` It is the output folder that will have the csv file with the tested proxy list.

-## Funções
+## Functions

     content = client.retrieve_free_proxy_list(args.link, protocol)

- - Recebe a lista de servidores proxy da API-URL com todos os protocolos selecionados em string.
+ - Receives the list of API-URL proxy servers with all protocols selected in string.

 ---

     client.write_valid_list(content, protocol, args.output_folder, args.limit)

- - Testa, valida(test_servers(...)) e salva o ip:porta e protocolo em um arquivo csv.
+ - Test, validate (test_servers(...)) and save the ip:port and protocol in a csv file.
  ---

     test_servers(protocol, row, self.sess, self.certificate, self.old_ip)

- - Função individual que testa a conexão com o servidor e valida a filtragem do IP.
+ - Individual function that tests the connection to the server and validates IP filtering.

-## Estrutura do csv
+## csv structure

 |    url          |port                          |protocol                         |
 |----------------|-------------------------------|-----------------------------|